-Students placed on Academic Suspension receive a letter from the Dean of Student Support and Success informing them of their academic standing.

-Students must meet with a Counselor from the Counseling Center to establish an academic success plan.
-To continue enrollment, students must participate in the Alternative to Academic Suspension process.

-Alternative to Academic Suspension

-To participate, students must contact the Counseling Center to develop an academic contract for the upcoming semester.
+Students who fail to make satisfactory progress as defined by the Academic Progress Table will be placed on academic suspension.
+Additionally, students who are exhibiting poor academic achievement by receiving an excess of "W," "Y," "Z," "F" or "I" grades may be placed on Academic Suspension as determined by the Dean of Academic Support and Success.
+Students placed on Academic Suspension receive a letter from the Dean of Academic Support and Success informing them of their academic standing.
+Students placed on Academic Suspension will be academically suspended from the college.
+To continue enrollment, students must participate in the Alternative Suspension process and must meet with the Dean of Academic Support and Success to establish an academic contract and success plan.
+Students must meet with an academic advisor to schedule courses, and students are limited to 6-7 credit hours.
 The contract may include part-time status, repeating failed courses, enrolling in a study skills course and other requirements deemed necessary for success.
-The contract must be approved by the Associate Dean of Student Support and Success.
-This contract remains in place until the student's total GPA rises above the suspension level from the Academic Progress Table.

-Students must successfully complete all credits attempted and achieve a semester GPA of at least a 2.0 to continue enrollment at the college.
+This contract remains in place until the students' total GPA rises above the Suspension level from the Academic Progress Table.
+Students must successfully complete all credits attempted and achieve a semester grade point average of at least a 2.0 to continue enrollment at the college.